luizec/CheckPoint-AppSec_-_K8S-demo/README.md

 In terraform.tfvars add the AWS region you want the cluster is deployed to, AK and SK for authentication

-If TLS is enabled for the Ingress, a Secret containing the certificate and key must also be provided in secret-juice.yaml:
+If TLS is enabled for the Ingress, a Secret containing the certificate and key for juice.yourdomain.com must also be provided in secret-juice.yaml:

 	apiVersion: v1
 	kind: Secret